tarsil/saffier/docs/fields.md

 * **on_update** - A string indicating the behaviour that should happen on update of a specific model.
 The available values are `CASCADE`, `SET_NULL`, `RESTRICT` and those can also be imported from `saffier`.
+* **no_constraint** - Disable the database-level foreign key constraint while still keeping the Saffier relation.
+This is useful for shared registries, cross-database links, and tenant models that point at shared content type rows.

     ```python
     from saffier import CASCADE, SET_NULL, RESTRICT